🎁 Click for the best Holiday deals or Our Gift List

 What is Infopathy?

 Infopathy isn’t the first company to make a vast library of frequencies available to the public.
-Other high-end machines like BioCharger and The Rasha utilize similar technologies.
+Other high-end machines like BioCharger and The Rasha use similar technologies.
 In fact, information medicine practitioners have been recording and documenting electromagnetic signals from a wide array of substances for over 25-years.

 Over the last few years, however, Infopathy has become the top infoceutical platform.
 Attracting a large user base of both consumers and informational researchers.